Figures in a Landscape (film): Cast

+Shaw and McDowell are the only credited members of the cast.

 Production

-The production took four months to film, between June and October 1969.
-It was shot in Sierra Nevada, Province of Granada, Andalucia, Spain.
-During pre-production, many of the film's crew were replaced, such as Peter Medak as director and Peter O'Toole as star.
+During pre-production, many of the film's crew were replaced, such as Peter Medak as director and Stanley Mann as screenwriter, with Peter O'Toole attached to star.
+According to Joseph Losey, he was hired because the producers wanted a more experienced director.

 At the time of filming, Robert Shaw was a quite well known star, whereas Malcolm McDowell was still relatively unknown as it was made in the period after If.... but before A Clockwork Orange.
+Shaw says he was paid $500,000 to do the film.

+The film was shot in the Sierra Nevada mountains of Granada, Spain.
+Filming took place four months, between June and October 1969.

 The helicopter featured, an Aérospatiale Alouette II, XZ-2B2, based at Armilla, Granada, was flown by Gilbert Chomat.

-Shaw says he was paid $500,000 to do the film.
+Release

+The film premiered at the 1970 San Sebastián International Film Festival.
+It was released in the United Kingdom by 20th Century Fox on 19 November 1970, and in the United States by National General Pictures on 18 July 1971.

 Reception

+Critical response

 The New York Times critic Vincent Canby confers more accolades on Losey’s “magnificently photogenic, unidentified landscape” than on its allegorical elements- evidenced by his effort to “upgrade a genre movie by giving it an intellect.”
 Indeed, in this “stunningly realized adventure”, where the protagonists appear as metaphoric “Everyman” figures, the landscape itself provides as much drama as the interpersonal struggles of the two fugitives.

 Critic Roger Greenspun at the New York Times dismisses Figures in a Landscape as a “failed allegory.”